 1. Driving Record

 One of the most significant factors that affect car insurance rates is your driving record.
 If you have a history of accidents or traffic violations, you are considered a high-risk driver and will likely pay higher premiums as a result.
 On the other hand, if you have a clean driving record with no accidents or violations, you may be eligible for discounts on your car insurance premiums.
-In either case, hiring an experienced agent for car insurance in Decatur can help you get the best rates for your individual situation.
+In either case, hiring an experienced agent for car insurance spokane valley wa can help you get the best rates for your individual situation.

 2. Age and Gender